laminas/laminas-form/docs/book/form-creation/using-annotations.md

 General information on PHP attributes are available in the [PHP documentation](https://www.php.net/manual/en/language.attributes.overview.php).
-Besides the obvious requirement of PHP 8.0 or newer, there no further dependencies for using PHP attributes for form creation.
+Besides the obvious requirement of PHP 8.0 or newer, there are no further dependencies for using PHP attributes for form creation.

 To use attributes, add them to your class and/or properties.
 The attribute names